Alain Delon as Tom Ripley, charming American con artist and sophisticated sociopath

 - Navy and yellow/red-striped single-breasted regatta blazer with notch lapels, three gold buttons, welted breast pocket, patch hip pockets, 2-button cuffs, Neapolitan con rollino shoulders, and double vents

-- White cotton pique casual shirt with soft spread collar, plain button-up front, and 1-button rounded cuffs
+- White cotton pique long-sleeve casual shirt with soft spread collar, plain rolled-edge front, and 1-button rounded cuffs

-- Gray wool flat front trousers with medium-high rise, belt loops, button-flap slanted side pockets, pointed button-flap set-in back pockets, and plain-hemmed bottoms
+- Gray twill wool flat front trousers with medium-high rise, belt loops, button-flap slanted side pockets, pointed-flap set-in back pockets, and plain-hemmed bottoms

 - Black leather belt with square steel single-prong buckle